-As an application and in order to illustrate our algorithms, we consider curves over $\FF_q$ with many points.
-It is well-known that a curve $C$ of genus $g \geq 1$ over $\FF_q$ has at most $1+q+g \lfloor 2 \sqrt{q} \rfloor$ and when this bound is reached, we say that $C$ is a \emph{defect-$0$ curve}.
-The best upper bounds are known only for $g \leq 2$ and sparse families of $g,q$.
-If $C$ is a defect-$0$ curve, then its Jacobian $\Jac C$ is isogenous to $E^g$ where $E$ has trace $-\lfloor 2 \sqrt{q} \rfloor$.
-If $E$ is ordinary (which is always the case for instance when $q=p^m$ with $m=1$ or $3$ and $q \ne 2,3$ \cite[II.6.4]{Ser}), we can try to find $\Jac C$ among the indecomposable principally polarized abelian varieties $(A,\pol)$ in the isogeny class of $E^g$.
-When $g=2$, each $(A,\pol)$ is the Jacobian of a defect-$0$ curve.
-When $g=3$, although each of them is geometrically the Jacobian of a unique curve $C/\FF_q$, there may be an obstruction, called \emph{Serre's obstruction}, for $C$ to have defect-$0$.
+When $g=3$, although each $(A,\pol)$ is geometrically the Jacobian of a unique curve $C/\FF_q$, there may be an obstruction, called \emph{Serre's obstruction}, for $C$ to have defect-$0$.
 Fortunately, the modular form $\chi_{18}$ which is a Siegel modular form of weight $18$ defined as the product of the $36$ even theta constants determines this obstruction as we shall recall in Section~\ref{sec:ex}.
 Since we can compute algebraically the values of $\chi_{18}$ at all $(A,\pol)$ in the isogeny class of $E^3$, we can compute the obstruction for each of them and check if a defect-$0$ genus-3 curve exists over $\FF_q$.
-This gives the first provable computation of this obstruction as, so far, one had only a heuristic method using lifting over the complex \cite{Rit}.
+This gives the first \emph{provable} computation of this obstruction as, so far, one had only a heuristic method using lifting and approximations over $\CC$ \cite{Rit}.

 We conclude with an example in genus $4$.
-We show that Igusa modular form cuts the locus of Jacobians and decomposable principally polarized abelian varieties over any algebraically closed field of characteristic different $2$ (see Theorem~\ref{th:igusa}) and use this to show that a certain class of isogeny does not contain Jacobians (see example~\ref{ex:g4}).
+We first show that Igusa modular form cuts the locus of Jacobians and decomposable principally polarized abelian varieties over any algebraically closed field of characteristic different $2$ (see Theorem~\ref{th:igusa}).
+We then use this to show that a certain class of isogeny does not contain Jacobians (see Example~\ref{ex:g4}).\\